OrenLai/PaintintRenting/README.md

 # PaintintRenting
-a painting renting website use Bootstrap5 and MySQL
+a full-stack website use Bootstrap5, MySQL, EJS, SCSS

 work in progress still